-Prior to joining Selecta Biosciences in 2008, Dr. Johnston was Vice President of Operations for Alkermes, Inc. from 2004 to 2008, and previously served in several other roles at Alkermes, including Director of Manufacturing, from 1999 to 2004, with responsibility for process development, scale‑up, and clinical manufacturing of pulmonary and sustained-release injectable products, as well as leadership of Alkermes’ manufacturing facility in Chelsea, Massachusetts.

-At Alkermes, Dr. Johnston was also a project leader and a member of steering committees for numerous products through various stages of development from Phase 1 through registration.
+Prior to joining Selecta Biosciences, Inc. in 2008, Dr. Johnston spent nine years at Alkermes, Inc., ascending to the role of Vice President of Operations with responsibility for process development, scale‑up, and clinical manufacturing of pulmonary and sustained-release injectable products, as well as leadership of Alkermes’ manufacturing facility in Chelsea, Massachusetts.
+He was also a project leader and a member of steering committees at Alkermes for numerous products through various stages of development from Phase 1 through registration.

 Dr. Johnston was an original member of Advanced Inhalation Research Inc., or AIR, a private company formed in 1998 and acquired by Alkermes in 1999.
-Prior to joining AIR, Dr. Johnston was a lecturer in the Department of Chemical Engineering at the University of New South Wales in Sydney, Australia.
+Prior to joining AIR, he was a lecturer in the Department of Chemical Engineering at the University of New South Wales in Sydney, Australia.
 He received his B.Sc. in Chemical Engineering from Queen’s University in Ontario, Canada, and his M.S. and Ph.D. in Chemical Engineering from the Massachusetts Institute of Technology (MIT).

-He served as Senior Director of Inflammation Research at Millennium Pharmaceuticals, Inc., from 1999 to 2006, where he provided the scientific leadership for four programs in clinical development, and as an Associate Director of Research at Boehringer Ingelheim Pharmaceuticals.
+Prior to Momenta, he served as Senior Director of Inflammation Research at Millennium Pharmaceuticals, Inc., from 1999 to 2006, where he provided the scientific leadership for four programs in clinical development, and as an Associate Director of Research at Boehringer Ingelheim Pharmaceuticals.
 Dr. Kishimoto has published over 50 peer‑reviewed articles in scientific journals, including Nature, Science, Cell and The New England Journal of Medicine.
 Dr. Kishimoto received his B.A. from New College of the University of South Florida and his Ph.D. in Immunology from Harvard University.